MyNameIsMikeGreen/Facebook-Message-Parser/README.md

 Convert a Facebook message archive to an SQLite database for further querying.

-**Notice**: As of 2018, Facebook has overhauled the format of their data archive dumps and the existing parser will not work with the amendments.
-At this stage, this project is for use exclusively for pre-2018 Facebook message archives.
+**Notice**: As of 2018, Facebook has overhauled the format of their data archive dumps.
+This project has been updated to support this new format exclusively.
+If you require compatibility with the pre-2018 format, you may try the [v1.0.0 release](https://github.com/mikegreen1995/Facebook-Message-Parser/releases/tag/v1.0.0) but this version is not maintained.